-That said, it’ll probably be necessary to purchase “Mexican auto insurance” coverage if you intend to drive a car while in Mexico, even if just for a day.
+As such, it’ll probably be necessary to purchase “Mexican auto insurance” coverage if you intend to drive a car while in Mexico, even if just for a day (or a few hours).

 There are a few important things you should know and some things to avoid when making your decision to buy Mexican auto insurance.

 First, the equivalent of mandatory minimum car insurance in the United States is referred to as “Civil Liability” in Mexico.

 The big difference between the two is that in Mexico you can be thrown in jail for not carrying this type of insurance.
 Yikes!

 You don’t need to cause a serious accident to end up behind bars – a minor fender bender may even do the trick.

 Now that I’ve got your attention, let’s look at Mexican auto insurance options.

 – Buy at least $100,000 per person liability limits – learn more about liability limits.

 – Purchase at least a six-month policy if you will be there for more than one month.
 You don’t want to have a lapse in coverage while in Mexico (see above regarding Mexican jail).